fr-legacy/wp-academic-network/README.md

 * Teacher and class sites

-A lightweight solution that builds on WordPress's own multisite/network capabilities wherever possible, but is cognisent of its role as a safe, student-centric, academic environment.
+A lightweight solution that builds on WordPress's own multisite/network capabilities wherever possible, but is cognizant of its role as a safe, student-centric, academic environment.